oatmealandcoffee/CSCI15P4/readme.md

     		*!
 Game not found
     		* Highlight player's own side in addition to turn
     		* Move is different from server
-    	* Game delete
-    		* Game not found
-    		- Update to opponent to winner
     	* Error handling to home
 	*?
 Enable backups on Digital Ocean Droplet
 	X Credentialing